-COVID-19 info: Surgeries are being scheduled at our surgery centers in Minneapolis and St. Paul.
+COVID-19 info: Surgeries are being scheduled at our surgery centers.
 We are taking precautions to keep your family safe.
 Learn more about what to expect for surgery »

 To help you and your family prepare for surgery, we’ve compiled Children’s Minnesota resources specific to parents, teens and kids.